discos/doc/developer/howto/testing/unit.rst

 =================

-We will demonstrate how to write unit tests and how to integrate the tests development into your own workflow by developing a simple library, but the same approach can be used for every code unit defined within discos.
+We will demonstrate how to write unit tests and how to integrate the tests development into your workflow by developing a simple library, the same approach can be used for every code unit defined within discos.

 C++ implementation
 ------------------